python/cpython/Doc/library/xmlrpc.server.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Server code::

-   from SimpleXMLRPCServer import SimpleXMLRPCServer from SimpleXMLRPCServer import SimpleXMLRPCRequestHandler
+   from xmlrpc.server import SimpleXMLRPCServer from xmlrpc.server import SimpleXMLRPCRequestHandler

    # Restrict to a particular path.
    class RequestHandler(SimpleXMLRPCRequestHandler):